hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 **The problem is that editing and maintaining huge JSON files is hard for humans.
 Because JSON is not a programming language, you'll end up writing a lot more lines of complex code that is hard to understand and change.**

 **ARM templates - easy for computers to read, hard for humans to troubleshoot and maintain.**

+We are not here to bash on ARM templates or any other JSON/YAML based provisioning tools.
+The simple fact is these data formats are not well suited for logical operations (if/then, for loops, etc.)

 ---
 name: Provision-with-Terraform-2